West Duwamish Wet Weather Storage Facility

 Our commitment to sustainability

-The storage tank and surrounding site will incorporate many sustainable elements.
+The Wet Weather Storage Facility and surrounding site will incorporate many sustainable elements.
 Some examples of design elements already added include new trees, solar panels, and rain gardens.
-Visit our online open house to learn more about other sustainability features this site will have.

 Contact us